 See our related article on extradition from Nevada.

-Extradition to Nevada is the legal mechanism whereby police in another state arrest someone in that state and surrender him/her to Nevada so that person can answer to criminal charges.
+Extradition to Nevada is the legal mechanism whereby police in another state arrest you in that state and surrender you to Nevada so that you can answer to criminal charges.
 For example,